HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Active] https://github.com/seanmonstar/pretty-env-logger - A simple logger built on top off env_logger(https://docs.rs/env_logger/0.7.1/env_logger/).
 It is configured via an environment variable and writes to standard error with nice colored output for log levels.
 [2019-10-22][Active] https://github.com/tokio-rs/tracing - Application level tracing for Rust. https://tokio.rs. is a framework for instrumenting Rust programs to collect structured, event-based diagnostic information.
 [2019-10-22][Active] https://github.com/rust-lang/rust-log-analyzer - Analyzing Travis and Azure Pipelines logs to find encountered errors.The Rust Log Analyzer (RLA) is a tool that analyzes the CI build logs of the rust-lang/rust repository with the purpose of automatically extracting error messages from failed builds.
+[2019-10-28][Active] https://github.com/slog-rs/slog - Structured, contextual, extensible, composable logging for Rust. slog is an ecosystem of reusable components for structured, extensible, composable and contextual logging for Rust.
+The ambition is to be The Logging Library for Rust. slog should accommodate a variety of logging features and requirements.
+If there is a feature that you need and standard log crate is missing, slog should have it.
+This power comes with a little steeper learning curve, so if you experience any problems, please join slog-rs gitter channel to get up to speed.
+If you'd like to take a quick, convenient route, consider using sloggers wrapper library.
+[2019-10-28][Active] https://github.com/Xudong-Huang/minsql - MinSQL is a log search engine designed with simplicity in mind to the extent that no SDK is needed to interact with it, most programming languages and tools have some form of http request capability (ie: curl) and that's all you need to interact with MinSQL.

 ### Async & Parallel computing
 [2019-10-18][Active] https://github.com/Matthias247/futures-intrusive